 Our ships have specially-designed staterooms for guests using wheelchairs or those who have mobility limitations and could benefit from the features of an accessible stateroom.
-We request our guests to acknowledge the need for the accessible stateroom by completing this Special Requirements Form, or one will be sent to you once the reservation has been secured and you have notified Carnival that you, or the person you are securing the stateroom for, requires the accessibility features of the stateroom.
+We request our guests to acknowledge the need for the accessible stateroom by completing this Mobility Questionnaire, or one will be sent to you once the reservation has been secured and you have notified Carnival that you, or the person you are securing the stateroom for, requires the accessibility features of the stateroom.

 If an accessible stateroom is booked by a guest who does not need the accessibility features in the stateroom, they may at any time be moved to a non-accessible stateroom in order to accommodate a guest with a disability.

 We have four classifications of staterooms:

 Ambulatory Accessible Cabins (AAC): These staterooms are designed for use by guests with mobility limitations, who do not require the regular use of a wheelchair, scooter, or other similar assistive devices.
 For example, Ambulatory Accessible Cabins are ideal for guests who only use an assistive device (like a cane or a walker) for traversing longer distances, and who may benefit from certain accessible features like grab bars, to assist with balance.

 As with all Carnival reservations, staterooms within each category are assigned on a first come, first serve basis.
 Therefore, it is advisable to reserve an accessible or modified stateroom in advance.

 We strongly encourage guests to inform us if they are traveling with wheelchairs/scooters at the time of booking, or as soon as the need is known, to ensure they have a stateroom that best accommodates their needs.
 Only mobility devices operated with gel, dry cell, absorbed glass mat, or lithium-ion batteries will be allowed on board.
 Batteries must be charged in the guest's stateroom and for this reason, we recommend guests travel with a scooter that has removable batteries.